sncf-connect-tech/VSCollectionViewCellInsetFlowLayout/README.md

 ## License

-TableViewDescriptor is released under the MIT license.
+VSCollectionViewCellInsetFlowLayout is released under the MIT license.